-- There shall be no resident animals in Acute Care Facilities. - All animals currently in Residential Care sites, except as noted below, will be grandfathered into this policy.
-Once the resident animal is deceased, there are to be no further permanent resident animals brought into the site. - Those sites, which currently have birds, need to seek alternate homes for the birds. - Cats, rabbits and cavies should be relocated if possible.
+- There shall be no resident animals in Acute Care Facilities. - Guidelines for animals currently residing in residential care: - Once the resident animal is deceased, there are to be no further permanent resident animals brought into the site - Those sites, which currently have birds, need to seek alternate homes for the birds. - Cats, rabbits and cavies should be relocated if possible.
 If not possible, they must continue to be Veterinarian checked annually to ensure they are disease free and/or immunizations up to date for the duration of their lives in residential care. - The facility must have a designated person/designate who is responsible for the personal needs of the pet. - Aquarium water must not be disposed of in sinks used for hand hygiene, food preparation or drinking water.
 Sinks must be cleaned and disinfected following use. - Pets should have their own area for sleeping and eating.